Where and how should a GitHub profile appear on a resume?

 Also Read: How to Reach Out to Recruiters on LinkedIn

-Where to Put GitHub on Resume
+Where Should You Put GitHub Link on Your Resume?

 GitHub-on-Resume-Contact-Details

-How to Add GitHub to Resume
+How to Add GitHub to Resume?

 It should be strategically placed in your resume so that it does not affect the rest of the layout of your resume while it is easily noticed by recruiters.